 They are also very family-friendly, and have high chairs for their littlest guests.

-The food offerings are what you’d expect of a high tea – egg salad on brioche and smoked salmon with crème fraiche on brown bread – with nothing really pushing any boundaries.
+The food offerings are what you’d expect of an afternoon tea – egg salad on brioche and smoked salmon with crème fraiche on brown bread – with nothing really pushing any boundaries.
 But sometimes the classics are exactly what you want.

 Our personal experience: